HeliosLang/compiler/README.md

 }
 ```

 The Plutus-Light `if else` expression is syntactic sugar for nested Plutus-Core `ifThenElse` calls.
-Internally the branches of Plutus-Core's `ifThenElse` are deferred by wrapping them in lambda expressions, and then calling the returned lambda expression with zero arguments (in fact a unit argument). `&&` and `||` also defer calculation of their right-hand arguments.
+Internally the branches of Plutus-Core's `ifThenElse` are deferred by wrapping them in lambda expressions, and then calling the returned lambda expression with zero arguments (actually a 'unit' argument). `&&` and `||` also defer calculation of their right-hand arguments.

-Branch deferral is the expected behaviour for C-like languages.
+Branch deferral is the expected behaviour for conventional programming languages.

 Each branch must evaluate to the same type.